Clement Comer Clay: Creek War of 1836

 Clay's term in office was dominated by the Creek War of 1836 arising from resistance to Indian Removal, which had taken place in the Southeast since 1830.
 During Clay's administration, the United States Army removed the Creek Indians from Southeastern Alabama under the terms of the 1832 Treaty of Cusseta.
 The Creek were relocated to the Indian Territory (now Oklahoma) west of the Mississippi.
 Confrontations between Indians and white settlers occurred.

 Panic of 1837

 During the Panic of 1837, the United States suffered a financial crisis brought on by speculative fever.
 This crisis caused a run on the Bank of the State of Alabama.
 Clay ordered the bank to provide a detailed financial report, but it could not do so.

+Slave holder

+Clay arrived in 1811 to Huntsville owning very little money and one slave.
+By 1830 he enslaved 52 people and in 1834, 71.
+From 1840 – 1850, he sold many of those people in order to meet his debts.
+But by 1860 he claimed ownership of 84 enslaved people.

 United States Senate

 After the election by the state legislature, Clay served in the United States Senate from June 19, 1837, until his resignation on November 15, 1841.